 I wanted to see if this rule is holding now.
 To simplify comparison, I adjusted the value of the bond fund to 100 at the beginning of 2019.

-The increase in bond value is a good bit above the rule of thumb, which pointed to 5% rise (7* 3/4).
+The increase in bond value is a good bit above the rule of thumb, which pointed to 5% rise (7*3/4).
 Why might it be so far off?
-Because rates already are so low, each drop is magnified.
+Perhaps because rates are so low already, the effect is magnified.

 Another bit of financial news is that outside of the US, there are many trillions invested in bonds yielding less than 0%.
 Rules of thumb don’t allow for that.
 Neither does economic theory incorporate negative rates.